Evi Edna Ogholi: Controversy

-After Ogholi left the Nigerian music scene in 1990 she volunteered for Unicef in France for almost nineteen years.
+After Ogholi left the Nigerian music scene in 1990 she volunteered for UNICEF in France for almost nineteen years.
 Rumors circulated on Instagram, Facebook and blogs that she had died were dispelled in 2020 and Nigerian national journalists contacted her for a press release.

 Record deal

-In 2020 she signinged a five-year record deal with Enorecords owned by Nigeria reggae singer Winning Jah.
+In 2020 she signed a five-year record deal with Enorecords owned by Nigeria reggae singer Winning Jah.
 In August 2020, she released an EP under the imprint, titled Peace and Love which included a remix of her most popular song 'Happy Birthday'.
 The EP was produced, mixed and mastered by the label's in-house producer Ayemere Joshua, commonly known by his stage name 'Jossy Joe'.